arieln93/Social-network-server-and-client/README.md

 The server is also supporting send messages between clients, or broadcast an announcment to a group of clients (push notifications).

-The BGS (Ben Gurion Social) Protocol will emulate a simple social network.
+The protocol will emulate a simple social network.
 Users need to register to the service.
 Once registered, they will be able to post messages and follow other users.
 It is a binary protocol that uses pre defined message length for different commands.
 The commands are defined by an opcode, a short number at the start of each message.
 For each command, a different length of data needs to be read according to it’s specifications.